Associate of Arts in Criminal Justice

 - Credit for Prior Learning – a hallmark of eMajor degrees is the opportunity to earn college credit for experiences you already have!
 Learn more about CPL opportunities in the BS in Criminal Justice Degree.

 - Ready to get started?
-For current GHC students who have 50 or more hours of college credit and have completed all four required criminal justice courses (CRJU 1100-Introduction to Criminal Justice, CRJU 2111-The American Police System, CRJU 2311-Corrections and CRJU 2411-Criminology) and wish to go into the bachelor’s program, please Apply Now!
+For current GHC students who have 50 or more hours of college credit and have completed all four required criminal justice courses (CRJU 1100-Introduction to Criminal Justice, CRJU 2111-The American Police System, CRJU 2311-Corrections and CRJU 2411-Criminology) and wish to go into the bachelor’s program, please Apply Now and take our brief new Student Introduction Quiz.

 Important eMajor Links: